Apple Store: Online store

 In 1997, the year Steve Jobs returned to Apple, Dell founder and CEO Michael Dell was asked how he would fix Apple.
 Dell responded: "I'd shut it down and give the money back to the shareholders".
 This angered Jobs, due to Dell's success with its online store originally built by NeXT, his former business that Apple acquired to bring Jobs back.
 A team of Apple and NeXT employees spent several months building an online store that would be better than Dell's.
 On November 10, 1997, Steve Jobs announced the online store at an Apple press event, and during his keynote speech, he said: "I guess what we want to tell you, Michael, is that with our new products and our new store and our new build-to-order manufacturing, we're coming after you, buddy."

 In August 2015, Apple revamped the online storefront, removing the dedicated "Store" tab and making the entire website a retail experience.
 Later, in August 2021, a redesigned store section of the website returned, with products still being able to be purchased directly through their respective pages.

+Jobs ended the Macintosh clone licensing program, and in September 1997, acquired the largest clone manufacturer, Power Computing.
+In November 1997, the online Apple Store launched and adopted a build-to-order manufacturing model similar to that used by Dell.
+By the end of 1997, Jobs had returned Apple to profitability, reporting a profit of $309 million.